History of the Toronto Maple Leafs

 A Toronto Maple Leafs flag unfurled on the ice for the home opener of the 101st NHL season.

 The history of the Toronto Maple Leafs, a professional ice hockey team in the National Hockey League (NHL), begins with the establishment of the NHL itself.
 Both the Toronto Maple Leafs and the NHL arose from disputes between Eddie Livingstone, owner of the National Hockey Association's Toronto Blueshirts, and the other team owners of the Association.
 In November 1917, these other team owners founded the NHL, and granted Toronto a temporary franchise in their new league.
-Playing at Arena Gardens, this temporary team, the Toronto Arenas, won the 1918 Stanley Cup Finals following the inaugural 1917–18 NHL season.
+Playing at Arena Gardens, this temporary team, the Toronto Arenas, won the 1918 Stanley Cup Final following the inaugural 1917–18 NHL season.
 The NHL made the franchise permanent in October 1918.

 In 1919, the club was sold to the St. Patrick Hockey Club, who renamed the franchise the Toronto St. Patricks.
 Although the St. Patricks won one Stanley Cup, in 1922, they were again put up for sale due following a series of litigations from Livingstone.
 The franchise was eventually sold to Conn Smythe in 1927, who immediately renamed the team the Toronto Maple Leafs (formally the Toronto Maple Leaf Hockey Club).
 In an effort to finance the construction of Maple Leaf Gardens, Smythe launched Maple Leaf Gardens Limited (MLGL, renamed Maple Leafs Sports & Entertainment in 1998), a publicly traded management company to own both the Maple Leafs and the planned arena.
 The Maple Leafs played their first game at Maple Leaf Gardens in November 1931.
 For most of the 1930s, the team was led by The Kid Line.
-Led by this line, the Maple Leafs won the 1932 Stanley Cup and made six more Stanley Cup Finals appearances in the following eight seasons.
+Led by this line, the Maple Leafs won the 1932 Stanley Cup and made six more Stanley Cup Final appearances in the following eight seasons.